bob-fornal/work-notes/Cloud/AWS/CSAA/AWS-Fundamentals.md

 * **Bucket name is Globally Unique**.
 * Can hold unlimited Objects.
 * Flat Structure, all Objects stored at the same level (root).
-* `/old/koala.jpg` is the complete Key; the UI displays the `old` as a file, even though it is actually a part of the Key (or name).
+* `/old/koala.jpg` is the complete Key; the UI displays the `old` as a file, even though it is a part of the Key (or name).

 ### Summary

-* Bucket Limits: 100 is a soft limit, 1,000 hard limit per Account.
+* Bucket Limits: 100 is a soft limit, 1,000 hard limits per Account.
 * Unlimited Objects in a Bucket, **0-bytes to 5 TB**.
 * Key/Value Structure = Name/Data.